NicolasDorier/StudyNotes/Notes/test.md

 * For the operation `*` in `a * b -> c`, $dc/da=b$
 * For the operation `+` in `a + b -> c`, $dc/da=1$

-For each node variable, we need to calculate the local derivative, then multiply by the `output derivative`, this gives us the derivative of `L` in respect to the variable in the node.
+For each node variable, we need to calculate the local derivative, then multiply by the `output derivative`, this gives us the derivative of `L` (what we call `grad` in the image) in respect to the variable in the node.
 (Chain rule)

 In the context of Machine learning, `L` is a `loss function`, and this process run many time, each loop updating the input variables by  $-\frac{df}{dx_i} * r$ where `r` is a constant called `Learning rate`.